Skip to Main Content

 1. Determine if you qualify for 0 percent financing

-Qualifying for 0 percent financing depends on several factors, including the type of car you’re looking to buy and your credit score, debt-to-income ratio and income.
+Qualifying for 0 percent financing depends on several factors, including the type of car you’re looking to buy, as well as your credit score, debt-to-income ratio and income.

 If the manufacturer or dealer offers this incentive, you need to be a well-qualified borrower.
 This typically means excellent credit — you are more likely to qualify if your score is above 780.
-Check your credit score before you apply to see if you meet the minimum requirement.
+Check your credit score before applying to see if you meet minimum requirements.

 Without excellent credit, you may not be eligible for 0 percent APR.
-And in fact, many manufacturers are now offering low interest rate deals rather than 0 percent.
-In this case, finding a lender that offers a similar rate and opting for the rebate is your best option.
+And in fact, many manufacturers are now offering low interest rate deals — interest rates of 2 to 3 percent — rather than 0 percent.
+In cases like these, finding a lender that offers a similar rate and opting for the rebate is your best option.

 2. Find out how much the rebate covers